dreadwrr/Developer-buddy/README.md

 With having finalized recentchanges currently reviewing for inconsistencies to add stability.
 Then can include any optimizations found in a later update.
-So can remain in a holding pattern for when a change to a new implementation or design is discovered or justifiable. artwork is in developement as well as a review of documentation to ensure proper synopsis and ease of use
+So can remain in a holding pattern for when a change to a new implementation or design is discovered or needed. artwork is in developement as well as a review of documentation to ensure proper synopsis and ease of use

 added md5s to output hash and entropy for bash versions for next update